 Significant Budget Policies

-Governor Branstad is committed to strong budget and financial policies, making the budget not only balanced but sustainable for the long term.
-These policies include:
+The following budget and financial policies help ensure the budget is not only balanced but sustainable for the long term.

-Having reserve funds and keeping them full is crucial in bringing the budget into fiscal sustainability.
+Maintaining reserve funds is crucial in ensuring fiscal sustainability.
 That does not mean the funds should never be used; they are clearly in place for emergencies.
-However, a balanced approach in using the reserves is important, because full depletion of reserves in one year without other budget adjustments just re-creates the structural gap that was just rectified this past year.
+However, a balanced approach in using the reserves is important to maintain structural budget balances.

 Using One-Time Funding for One-Time Purposes

-Governor Branstad believes strongly that biennial budgeting is needed to remove the incremental cost increases that creep into base budgets simply due to the fact that the budget is created annually.
-Biennial budgeting will also provide additional funding stability to those entities dependent on state resources and will help smooth the highs and lows that can occur with annual budgeting.
+Biennial budgeting helps remove the incremental cost increases that creep into base budgets simply due to the fact that the budget is created annually.
+Biennial budgeting will also provide additional funding stability to those entities dependent on state resources and help smooth the highs and lows that can occur with annual budgeting.

-A five-year financial plan for state government allows the Governor and Legislature to better track the long-term impacts that taxing and spending decisions in the subsequent year have on the ability of the state to balance its budget, meet critical needs, and avoid budget cliffs for years into the future.
-Past practices tended to focus on a year-to-year approach to balancing the budget.
-As a result, little regard was given to how current decisions impacted future budgets, created new burdens for taxpayers, or hindered our ability to meet critical future needs.
-Governor Branstad is committed to a forward-looking approach to budgeting to prevent the pitfalls of a year-to-year approach.
+A five-year financial plan for state government allows the Governor and Legislature to better track the long-term impacts that taxing and spending decisions have on the ability of the state to balance its budget, meet critical needs, and avoid budget cliffs for years into the future.